A11yTime/Accessibility-Considerations/README.md

 * All text and image of text must have proper contrast ratio, for reqular text 4.5:1 and large text 3:1
 * Image of text should not be used If the same visual presentation can be made using text alone.
 * Focusable element should be distinguishable in different states (Focus, hover, selected) with contrast ration of 3:1
-* Content should be distict from control
-* Must have obvious visual focus indicator(contrat ratio 3:1 with 2px and larger indicator)
+* Controls should be distict from content and must have obvious visual focus indicator(contrat ratio 3:1 with 2px and larger indicator)

   #### Color blindness
 * All content on the page must be understandable without relying on color alone (Combination of red and green)